-While our temperatures for the most part stay warm in Wilson we do need to remember the plants in our winter garden.
+While our temperatures typically stay above freezing in Wilson, gardeners need to remember the plants in the winter garden.
 Winter protection does not mean to keep plants warm, but to provide protection from damaging wind, snow and ice.
 It is the alternate freezing and thawing of the soil beneath the plants and heat from the sun on very cold days that are the main culprits causing winter damage.

 Protection should be offered to evergreen plants by reducing water loss.
 Plants transpire water through their leaves.
 Evergreens continue to lose water during the winter and need moisture to be taken up by their plant roots.
+We are experiencing a wet winter so far so evergreens should be fairly well.
 Gardeners are more conscious of watering shrubs during the summer months and often watering is neglected during cold weather.
 These plants continue to transpire water but during the winter draw moisture from living cells.
 If too much water is transpired the cell dies.
 Consequently leaves brown out and die.
 High winds and warm sun on cold days result in a higher rate of water transpiration.
 Protection could be offered by planting susceptible plants in a sheltered location and providing additional water during dry periods or prior to expected hard freezes.

 An additional layer of mulch is usually recommended during winter months after the first freeze.
 Mulches will reduce water loss from the soil thus aiding in transpiration, and also reduce ‘heaving’ of the soil as the soil freezes and thaws.